 Together with Tom Ball, he was awarded the CAV 2011 Award for "contributions to software model checking, specifically the development of the SLAM/SDV software model checker that successfully demonstrated computer-aided verification techniques on real programs."
 He is also co-winner of Most Influential PLDI Paper award for PLDI 2001 (for this paper) and SIGSOFT Best Paper Award for FSE 2006 (for this paper).

-Prior to moving to the India lab, Sriram was most recently manager of the Software Productivity Tools group in Microsoft Research Redmond.
+Prior to moving to Microsoft Research's India lab, Sriram was manager of the Software Productivity Tools group in Microsoft Research Redmond.
 Sriram has a PhD in Computer Science from the University of California at Berkeley, MS in Computer Science from the University of Virginia, and a BE in Computer Science from Anna University College of Engineering, Guindy, in Chennai.
 In a previous life Sriram has worked as a programmer for over 5 years writing telecommunication software and electronic design automation software.
 He uses his first-hand experience in the realities of commercial software development to guide his choice of problems and approaches to research in software productivity.